MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/resources/authoringResourceClass.md

 `Set-TargetResource`, and `Test-TargetResource` functions in a script resource.

 As a best practice, minimize the amount of code within the class implementation.
-Instead, move the majority of your code our to public functions in the module, which can then be independently tested.
+Instead, move the majority of your code out to public functions in the module, which can then be independently tested.

 ```powershell